MartinWang17/market-knowledge-full/README.md

 <h2>💪 Try It Out! </h2>

-This app is hosted at marketknowledge.app
+<p>This app is hosted at marketknowledge.app
-Feel free to check it out without needing to clone and set it up yourself!
-(I don't know if I did a good job writing the setup instructions anyways, so it might save you unnecessary headaches to visit the site!)
+Feel free to check it out without needing to clone and set it up yourself!</p> (I don't know if I did a good job writing the setup instructions anyways, so it might save you unnecessary headaches to visit the site!)

 ⸻